-Our backcountry trips are all-inclusive, fully guided and range from 3 days to 7 days.
-There is nothing run-of-the-mill about these trips, they are all top-shelf.
+Our Yellowstone National Park backcountry llama pack trips are all-inclusive, fully guided and can range from 2 days to 10 days.
 Our experienced guides are fantastic and our llamas have been selected on the basis of superior trail performance.
-Our guides and llamas will pack you into the remote reaches of the wilderness so that you can focus on exploring, hiking and fishing.
-You will have the option of leading a llama or hiking independently.
+Our guides and llamas will pack you into the remote reaches of the Yellowstone wilderness so that you can focus on exploring, hiking and fishing.
+Of course, you always have the option of leading a llama or hiking independently.

-Group Trips: We specialize in planning custom backcountry wilderness trips for companies, groups and families of 6 or more.
-Can you think of a better team building experience?
+Group & Family Trips: We specialize in planning custom wilderness trips for companies, groups and families of 4 or more.
+Can you think of a better family or team building experience?

 There is no better place to learn and experience the art of fly fishing.
 We routinely take and teach fly fishing beginners.
 We can even provide all the fly fishing gear.

-- A qualified and professional backcountry guide medically trained, energetic, knowledgeable and friendly
+- A qualified and professional backcountry guide who will be energetic, knowledgeable and friendly

 - Well-trained and experienced pack llamas

-- Healthy and filling meals (breakfast, lunch, dinner) and organic trail snacks
+- Healthy and filling meals (breakfast, lunch, dinner) and trail snacks

 - Trekking poles for hiking and crossing streams